 The downside of coach travel is the lack of speed – buses from London to Paris take between 7h30 and 10 hours.
 Faster buses may use the Eurotunnel while slower services are usually via ferry and may stop more frequently en route.
 Some buses stop en route – especially in Kent but also in France – which may add to travel time but ferry times and city traffic are more often the speed determining factors.

 All intercity buses depart in London from Victoria Coach Station but use different bus stations (gare routiere) in Paris.

-Idbus coaches stop in Paris at Paris-Gare Bercy, 48 bis Boulevard de Bercy, 75012 Paris.
+Ouibus coaches usually stop in Paris at Paris-Gare Bercy, 48 bis Boulevard de Bercy, 75012 Paris.
 From here use the Metro station Bercy on lines 6 and 14, or a short walk from Gare de Lyon with many further transportation options.

 On National Express / Eurolines Buses from London to Paris

-National Express / Eurolines , which has a much larger network of intercity buses in the UK and Europe, have around seven coach services daily between Paris and London.
-In contrast to Megabus and Idbus, Eurolines buses often stop en route, which may be useful for passengers from Kent or Calais but do add a few minutes to journey times.
+National Express / Eurolines, which has a much larger network of intercity buses in the UK, have around seven coach services daily between Paris and London.
+Eurolines buses often stop en route, which may be useful for passengers from Kent or Calais but do add a few minutes to journey times.

-Eurolines passengers can also take advantage of the special offer of adding an onward trip from London to any destination in the UK for £19 one-way or return.
-This is good value to many towns but for major cities special offers may be a better deal.
+Eurolines passengers may also often take advantage of the special offer of adding an onward trip from London to other destinations in the UK for a bargain fare.